mtello22/MetastaticMelanomaSC/README.md

 and colleagues in the paper "Dissecting the multicellular ecosystem of metastatic melanoma by single-cell RNA-seq" from 2016.

+-   The main file for this repo is ProjectReport.Rmd, it contains the code to reproduce the data analysis and to generate the input feature tables for the supervised classification pipeline.

+-   Under the main folder the file ProjectPresentation.pdf contains the PDF version of the presentation for future references.

+-   The folder Data contains all the files downloaded from the original publications and the feature tables.

+-   The folder JupyterNB contains the jupyter notebook that can be used to run the supervised learning pipeline and calculate the SHAP values for the best trained model.

+Below is the original project proposal:

 # Re-analysis proposal

 In this study, Tirosh and colleagues sampled 18 melanoma tumors and